 Vijay Sathe was a professor at the Harvard Business School for 10 years prior to joining the faculty at Drucker-Ito School of Management.
 He has taught in numerous executive education programs around the world and has published six books and numerous articles in academic and professional journals.
 He has also served as a consultant to corporations worldwide, and he has advised government agencies and not-for-profit organizations.

-Sathe’s two latest books are Corporate Entrepreneurship: Top Managers and New Business Creation, published by Cambridge University Press in 2003, and Manage Your Career: 10 Keys to Survival and Success When Interviewing and On the Job, published by Business Expert Press in 2015; and Strategy and Competitiveness in Latin American Markets: The Sustainability Frontier, co-edited with Urs Jäger and published by Edward Elgar in 2014.
+Sathe’s two latest books are Manage Your Career: 10 Keys to Survival and Success When Interviewing and On the Job, published by Business Expert Press in 2015; and Strategy and Competitiveness in Latin American Markets: The Sustainability Frontier, co-edited with Urs Jäger and published by Edward Elgar in 2014.

-Richard Smith, Roberto Pedace and Vijay Sathe, “VC Fund Financial Performance: The Relative Importance of IPO and M&A Exits and Exercise of Abandonment Options,” Financial Management.
+Co-authored with Richard Smith and Roberto Pedace.
+“VC Fund Financial Performance: The Relative Importance of IPO and M&A Exits and Exercise of Abandonment Options.”
+Financial Management, (2011): 1029-065.

-Sathe, Vijay and Hatim Tyabji, “Venture Capital Firms in America: Their Caste System and Other Secrets,” Ivey Business Journal, July/August 2010.
+Co-authored with Hatim Tyabji.
+“Venture Capital Firms in America: Their Caste System and Other Secrets.”
+Ivey Business Journal, (2010).

 “Strategy for What Purpose?”
 In The Drucker Difference, edited by Craig Pearce, et al., 103-18.
 New York: McGraw-Hill, 2010.